phetsims/perennial/data/README.md

 is published, when its API starts to stabilize.
 Add `phet["phet-io"].compareDesignedAPIChanges:true` to a sim's `package.json` to be populated to this list.

-phet-io-state-unsupported - A manually supported list of sims that do not support state, and shouldn't be tested as such.
+phet-io-state-unsupported (manually maintained) - A manually supported list of sims that do not support state, and shouldn't be tested as such.
 Any sim in this list will not have its state wrapper fuzzed on CT.

 voicing (auto-generated) is the list of all simulations that have the voicing feature.
 This is noted in package json " phetFeatures.supportsVoicing".

+wrappers (manually maintained) - list of "wrapper suite" wrappers that are published with every PhET-iO build.